Frequently Asked Questions

 Yes.
 These include:

-• Dopamine antagonist agents can worsen RLS over time, including ropinirole, pramipexole, rotigotine and carbidopa/levodopa.
+• Dopamine agonist agents can worsen RLS over time, including ropinirole, pramipexole, rotigotine and carbidopa/levodopa.

 • Antihistamines, especially those containing diphenhydramine (like Benadryl), which is found in many cold, allergy and over-the-counter sleep aids.